-- 4. Identify worthwhile international trade and investment strategies, while also understanding essential features of international business and international project management - 5.
-Understand the effects of changes in alternative types of exchange rates on firms' and countries' international competitiveness and performance - 6.
-Examine the critical role of international technological competitiveness for explaining longer-term patterns of trade and FDI - 7.
-Scrutinize the effectiveness of not only regional and national industrial, employment and trade policies, in light of associated international stakes and the rationale for international policy coordination - 8.
-Appreciate specificity of different dimensions of the international trade and production performance for distinctive groups of industrialized and developing countries; along with the specific challenges posed by emerging markets - 9.
-Assess critical longer-term issues relating to the international economy, including the challenges of globalization and climate change - 10.
-Be able to critically analyze current events relating to international trade, in light of a wide set of conceptual and empirical tools fostered over the term.
+- 5. Understand the effects of the determinants of exchange rate movement in both the short and longrun, as well as key implications of changes in exchange rates and international patterns of inflation for firms' and countries' international competitiveness and performance. - 6.
+Examine the critical role of alternative exchange rate regimes and degrees of international capital mobility for explaining the potential efficacy of fiscal and monetary policies. - 7.
+Scrutinize the effectiveness of national macroeconomic policies, in light of associated international stakes and the rationale for international policy coordination - 8.
+Appreciate specific dimensions of how macroeconomic and international financial performance, including notably sustainable economic growth, is conditioned by different stages of economic development, leading to distinctive scenarios for specific groups of industrialized and developing countries, including the specific challenges, in this regard, posed by emerging markets - 9.
+Assess essential issues relating to the international economy and the global challenges of climate change.

+Furthermore, a key course objective is to foster critical analysis and appraisals of current events relating to international finance and open economy macroeconomics, in light of a wide set of conceptual and empirical tools fostered during this course.